FakET: Simulating Cryo-Electron Tomograms with Neural Style Transfer: Methods

-There are multiple reasons why we decided, and why it is reasonable, to model the simulator's behaviour in projection space.
-Firstly, different reconstruction algorithms produce different types of artifacts and are suitable in different situations.
-Therefore, simulating only projections means the models do not have to mimic the artifacts crated by the reconstruction algorithm (e.g. smearing due to the missing wedge).
-Moreover, this approach does not limit the practitioners in their choice of the reconstruction algorithm, and opens the possibility for researchers to also use the methods in research of novel reconstruction algorithms.
-But most importantly, simulating in projection space means the models need to process and produce an order-of-magnitude less data points, as compared to simulating the final reconstruction volumes.
-That means, simulating $\theta \times N^2$ data points instead of $N^3$.
+The methods described in~this section represent surrogate models that mimic the~behaviour of~the~aforementioned SHREC physics-based simulator.
+The~methods are to~be applied in~the~projection space, i.e.~all of~them take noiseless (and ice-less) projections as inputs, shown in~\Cref{fig:projnoiseless}, and produce real-like looking projections by matching their appearance with a~target ``style'' projections.
+The~outputs are ready to~be reconstructed into final tomogram volumes using a~reconstruction algorithm of~choice.
+There are multiple reasons why we decided, and why it is reasonable, to~model the~simulator's behaviour in~projection space.
+Firstly, different reconstruction algorithms produce different types of~artifacts and are suitable in~different situations.
+Therefore, simulating only projections means the~models do not have to~mimic the~artifacts crated by the~reconstruction algorithm (e.g.~smearing due to~the~missing wedge).
+Moreover, this approach does not limit the~practitioners in~their choice of~the~reconstruction algorithm, and opens the~possibility for researchers to~also use the~methods in~research of~novel reconstruction algorithms.
+But most importantly, simulating in~projection space means the~models need to~process and produce an order-of-magnitude less data points, as compared to~simulating the~final reconstruction volumes.
+That means, simulating $\theta \times N^2$ data points instead of~$N^3$.
 In our case, $\theta = 61$ and $N = 1024$.
-In practice, $\theta$ stays approximately the same, but $N$ is usually 3\,--\,4$\times$~larger.
+In practice, $\theta$ stays approximately the~same, but $N$ is usually 3\,--\,4$\times$~larger.